kumahq/kuma/docs/generated/kuma-cp.md

       # MsgSendTimeout defines a timeout on sending a single KDS message.
       # KDS stream between control planes is terminated if the control plane hits this timeout.
       msgSendTimeout: 60s # ENV: KUMA_MULTIZONE_ZONE_KDS_MSG_SEND_TIMEOUT
-      # Backoff that is executed when the zone control plane is sending the response that was previously rejected by global control plane
-      nackBackoff: 5s # ENV: KUMA_MULTIZONE_ZONE_KDS_NACK_BACKOFF

 # Diagnostics configuration
 diagnostics: